Conrad New York Downtown

 And an artfully placed collection of modern gray wool sofas turns the lobby into a collection of discrete spaces to meet up with friends, check your phone or have a drink (the bar adjoins).

-With an outskirts-of-the-Financial District location and perks like a first-rate barber shop, the hotel is clearly designed for business people (Goldman Sachs owns the property; apparently Embassy Suites wasn’t sufficiently upscale for its clients and staff).
-But the hotel is agreeable for families, too; the sitting area sofas in each suite are sleepers and the Regal Cinemas multiplex adjoins the building (too bad the complimentary Embassy Suites buffet breakfast is history).
+With an outskirts-of-the-Financial District location and perks like a first-rate barber shop, the hotel is clearly designed for business people (Goldman Sachs owns the property).
+But the hotel is agreeable for families, too; the sitting area sofas in each suite are sleepers, and a Regal Cinemas multiplex adjoins the building.

 Handsome built-ins abound.
 A wet bar is outfitted with a Nespresso coffee maker, a phalanx of glasses and a minibar.
 And in the sleeping area, the wall-mounted 42-inch flatpanel TV is part of a good-looking configuration of closets and drawers opposite the king-size bed.
 (The room was one of the lucky ones with a heart-pounding Hudson view.)